- Invite people over to your virtual office!

 I can have a meeting with anyone in the world!

 No, I don’t have a physical office, but I use that to my advantage.
 I get to have a virtual coffee with a customer from the other side of the world without having them fly over to meet.
 Of course, meeting in person would be even more meaningful, but trust me, just the fact that, as the CEO of a company, I schedule time to meet individually with some of my customers is meaningful enough!
 People really appreciate that!

 Now that I’ve explained why meeting virtually in person is a great idea, let’s get down to the logistics of scheduling this the easiest way possible.

 Use a scheduling app

-Thanks to using a dedicated app, I just send them a link and they can choose a time that suits them.
+With my dedicated app, I just send them a link and they can choose a time that suits them.
 There’s no unnecessary back and forth and trying to agree on a time.
 They just choose a 30-minute slot available and that’s it.
 Literally a one-click-meeting agreement.